Haystack Mountain Ski Area: The Hermitage Club, member owned (2020–present)

 On March 20, 2020, a group of 181 former members purchased the club and associated assets at auction for $8.06 million.
 The purchase included the ski mountain, ski lifts, clubhouse, the Haystack Golf Course, several inns and some undeveloped parcels of land.
 The member group outmatched multiple competing bids including those from a real estate development firm headquartered in California and a Michigan-based ski resort operator.
 The member owners formed a non-profit owning entity, Hermitage Members Group (HMG), which describes itself as "a member-owned entity established to own and operate the Hermitage Club as a private, four-season, family-friendly ski resort on Haystack Mountain."

+Bill Benneyan led the club reopening and then day-to-day operations from 2020-2025.

 The club is run by a volunteer board.
-Bill Benneyan is the executive director and general manager.
-Benneyan led the club reopening and then day-to-day operations.
+Josh DeBottis is the executive director and general manager as of the 2025/2026 season.

 HMG sold assets purchased in the auction that were not critical to the ski experience: